mgrabow1/yii2-tinymce-widget/README.md

 # TinyMCE Widget for Yii2

-This fork adds some string translations for polish language (various plugins that I needed).
+This fork adds some string translations for polish language (various plugins that I needed).<br />
 If you would like to use it and add some other polish translations - just mail me.

 [![Latest Version](https://img.shields.io/github/tag/2amigos/yii2-tinymce-widget.svg?style=flat-square&label=release)](https://github.com/2amigos/yii2-tinymce-widget/tags)